 For more information on kangaroo management zones and population quotas in New South Wales, see the NSW Commercial Kangaroo Harvest Management Plan 2017–2021 or contact the Kangaroo Management Program Team.

-LicencesYou need a licence to shoot kangaroos and to buy, sell or process kangaroo carcasses for commercial purposes.
+LicencesYou need a licence to harm kangaroos and to buy, sell or process kangaroo carcasses for commercial purposes.

 Types of commercial licences